fonnesbeck/bayes_course_dec_2023/README.md

 In advance of the course, we would like attendees to complete a short homework notebook that will ensure everyone has the requisite baseline knowledge.
 You can find this Jupyter notebook in the `/notebooks` subdirectory (under `Section0-Pre_Work.ipynb`).
 There is no need to hand this in to anyone, but please reach out if you have difficulty with any of the problems (or with setting up your computing environment) by creating an [issue](https://github.com/fonnesbeck/bayes_course_dec_2023/issues) in this repository, or by emailing.

+## Daily Schedule (All times are US Eastern)

+- **10:00 to 11:30** First session
+- **11:30 to 12:00** Lunch 🥪
+- **12:00 to 13:00** Second session
+- **13:00 to 13:15** Break ☕
+- **13:15 to 14:00** Third session

 ## Course Outline

-The course comprises twelve 75-minute modules of videoconference lectures, along with short associated hands-on projects to reinforce materials covered during lectures.
+The course comprises ten modules of videoconference lectures, along with short associated hands-on projects to reinforce materials covered during lectures.
 The sections cover core materials related to Bayesian computation using PyMC, and include:

-## Daily Schedule (All times are US Eastern)

-- **10:00 to 11:15** First session
-- **11:15 to 11:30** Break
-- **11:30 to 12:45** Second session
-- **12:45 to 13:00** Break
-- **13:00 to 14:00** Third session

 ### Monday, December 4